ooteniya1/resource-estimation/README.md

 *Table 4*

+Lastly, Table 4 indicates further increase of the cpu by 20% improved the throughput but our error rate increase above the allowed threshold.

+>> So, the optimal configuration for the performance target is the values we have in table 3 which is memory limits of 512Mi and 692m of cpu limit with 2 pod replicas.

 #### Step 3: Determine the resource requirement for a Peak load.

-Starting with the optimal resource requirement for a normal workload, let's put a peak workload on the system and determine how many replicas we need need to handle the load and still able to achieve our traget througput.
+Starting with the optimal resource requirement for a normal workload, let's put a peak workload on the system and determine how many replicas we need need to handle the load and still able to achieve the performance target.

 | #  | max CPU/Pod    | max Memory/Pod  | # of Pods | Throughput(tps)| % in error |Resource Quota (CPU)|Resource Quota (Memory)|
 |:-: | :------------: | :-------------: | :-------: |:-------------: |:---------: | :----------------: | :-------------------: |
 | 1  |   692m         |   512Mi         |     2     |     571.30     |     0      |       1,384m       |         1,024Mi       |
 | 2  |   692m         |   512Mi         |     3     |   1,064.50     |     0.05   |       2,076m       |         1,536Mi       |

+*Table 5*

 ![CPU at Peak](images/cpu_peak.png)
 *CPU at Peak*